Ophthalmology Billing Services in Wisconsin

 Every WI payer has specific rules for ophthalmology claims.
 Here's how we navigate them.

-Anthem Blue Cross Blue Shield Ophthalmology Claims
+Anthem Blue Cross Blue Shield of Wisconsin Ophthalmology Claims

-Anthem Blue Cross Blue Shield processes the largest share of Wisconsin commercial ophthalmology claims.
+Anthem Blue Cross Blue Shield of Wisconsin processes the largest share of Wisconsin commercial ophthalmology claims.
 We know their WI specific fee schedules, prior authorization requirements for ophthalmology procedures, and their appeal timelines when claims are denied.
 90-day global includes post-op visits.
 Complications outside the global can be billed separately.

-BadgerCare Plus routes ophthalmology patients through 5 managed care plans: Anthem, Molina, Quartz, and 2 more.
+Wisconsin Medicaid (BadgerCare Plus is the family and adult expansion program) routes ophthalmology patients through 10 managed care plans: Anthem Blue Cross Blue Shield, Molina Healthcare of Wisconsin, Quartz Health Solutions, and 7 more.
 Each MCO has its own ophthalmology authorization and billing rules that we manage.

 Denial Prevention for Wisconsin Ophthalmology